alpertunga-bile/prompt-generator-comfyui/README.md

   1. Create a fork
   2. Create a branch with a name that describes the feature that you are adding
-  3. Pull request the fork
+  3. Pull request the fork with explaning the new feature

 - If you have an idea but don't know how to implement it please create an issue with ```enhancement``` label.